juliaguida/oystercard/oystercard/walkthroughs/15_extracting_journey_log.md

 - [ ] remove redundant code from OysterCard class

-Your Oystercard should now only send messages to the JourneyLog.
+Your Oystercard should now only send messages to the `JourneyLog`.
 Although it does pass instances of station around, station is never aware of OysterCard's existence.
 OysterCard should never communicate directly with Journey.

 [Next challenge](../16_fare_for_zones.md)